-This is the sixth blog in Brent’s PF2050 series.
+This is the seventh blog in Brent’s PF2050 series.

 By Brent Beaven, Programme Manager Predator Free 2050

 Everything we know about eradicating pests on the mainland, we learned on islands.

 In 1959, a small boatload of Forest & Bird volunteers bumped ashore on Maria/Ruapuke Island in the Hauraki Gulf and placed rat baits, the first tentative step on a journey that today sees Aotearoa as an acknowledged world leader in island pest eradications.